 Land

+Comparative advantages come from various factors, including a country’s natural resources.
 Some countries are endowed with large agricultural lands.
-For example, India, the United States, China, and Russia are among the countries with the largest agricultural land area in the world.
+For example, India, the United States, China, and Russia are among the countries with the largest agricultural land areas in the world.
 Other examples are Brazil, Indonesia, and Nigeria.

-In addition, several countries have abundant natural resources.
-For example, petroleum and natural gas are widely available in the gulf countries.
+In addition, comparative advantages come from abundant natural resources.
+For example, petroleum and natural gas are widely available in the Gulf countries.
 Venezuela and Canada have the largest proven oil reserves.
-Several other countries are also blessed in mining metal minerals.
+Several other countries are also blessed with metal mineral mining.
 For example, aluminum is mainly mined in China and Australia, and copper in Peru and Chile.

 This advantage in natural resources allows those countries to produce at a lower cost.
 In addition, they can also process it into higher-value output with lower input costs because raw materials are abundant.

-Then, comparative advantage is also determined by factors such as climate.
+Furthermore, comparative advantages come from factors like climate.
 Due to climate factors, some products can only be produced in specific regions.
 For example, dates grow a lot in Arab countries because they have dry and semi-arid climates with long hot summers.
 Then, the oil palm thrives in the tropics, needing at least 5 to 6 hours of sunlight daily.

 Labor